 Substantiated request for confidentiality

-The State Secretary for Infrastructure and the Environment can keep information confidential only under the following conditions:
+The Minister for Infrastructure and Water Management can keep information confidential only under the following conditions:

 - a substantiated request for confidentiality has been submitted to him/her, and